krisrs1128/talks/2025/20250717/notes.md

 Package Design

 We'll revisit that study at the end.
-But first I want to talk about how we designed a package to support mediation analysis in this multi-omics setting.
+But next I want to talk about how we designed a package to support mediation analysis in this multi-omics setting.
 We call this package `multimedia`.